josephcarey/docusaurus-test/docs/getting-started/first-social-dance.md

 # your first social dance

-The central thing for west coast swing is social dancing
+The central activity ofwest coast swing is social dancing!

 ## what to expect